This is a repeat of a post from 2012.

-A few years ago, my friend Alan Hanson listed Elvis Presley’s 20 Greatest Recordings on his Elvis-History-Blog.
-This past August, another Elvis-blogger-buddy Troy Yeary presented his picks for the top 100 Elvis songs on his Mystery Train Elvis blog.
+A few years ago, my friend Alan Hanson listed Elvis Presley’s 20 Greatest Recordings on his Elvis-History-Blog (Editor’s note.
+This blog is now inactive.)
+This past August, another Elvis-blogger-buddy Troy Yeary presented his picks for the top 100 Elvis songs on his Mystery Train Elvis blog (also now inactive).
 I noticed only two songs were on both of their top 10 – “Jailhouse Rock” and “Reconsider Baby.”
 These two guys are genuine Elvis fans and they really know their stuff, but their opinions differed greatly.

 So, I thought about what songs would be on my Elvis Top 10 list.
 Rather than trying to make a subjective analysis, my list would just be my favorites.
 My personal prejudices would certainly show up.
 I grew up in the late fifties and strongly believe Elvis made his best music in the years before going in the Army.
 I really don’t care for much of Elvis’ music from the seventies – not really rock and roll, too many horns and fancy arrangements.
 And, I have become a great blues fan for the past twenty years, so I have sought out Elvis’ blues offerings over his career and made a playlist out of them.
 And finally, I have listened to some Elvis hits so many times that I’ve grown tired of them.